induktio/thinker/Details.md

 =============
 Thinker has several advanced planning routines that enhance the base game AI to manage the complexities of colony building in Alpha Centauri.
 In the original game, many of the AI aspects were left underdeveloped while the computer factions struggled to deal with various punitive penalties.
 This left the single player experience severely lacking, since the AI would have no counter to many simple strategies.

+Thinker does not have any special save game format, so it's possible to open an old save and have the factions switch to the new AI and vice-versa.
+None of the config options are preserved in the save game either, but the units or resources spawned at the game start will remain.

-When Thinker AI is enabled with the `factions_enabled` setting, the affected game features are listed below.
-This will not affect the automated behaviour of units or governors in player-controlled factions.
+Enabling Thinker AI with the `factions_enabled` setting will affect the game features that are listed below.
+This will not change the automated behaviour of units or governors in player-controlled factions.
 For testing purposes it is also possible to run old/new AIs side-by-side by setting `factions_enabled=3` or similar.
 In that case, only the factions in the first 3 slots will use Thinker AI if they are not player-controlled.

-Thinker does not have any special save game format, so it's possible to open an old save and have the factions switch to the new AI and vice-versa.
-None of the config options are preserved in the save game either, but the units or resources spawned at the game start will remain.

 1. Thinker fully controls the movement of colony pods, terraformers and crawlers to manage the base placement and production much more effectively than usual.
 2. New combat routines for land-based units will attempt to counter-attack nearby enemy units more often.
 If the odds are good enough, hasty attacks are executed more often than usual.
 The AI will fight the native units more aggressively, and it will also try to heal its units at monoliths.